We-Need-More-RAM/repitition_in_music/README.md

 ### Author: Ryan McCall

 ## Description:
-This project aims to visualize the repitition in musiic lyrics and use this to find new features that could be create with this data.
-This project will also attempt to use these new features and see how they fair as predictors of gtarget variables such genre and year.
+This project aims to visualize the repetition in music lyrics and use this to find new features that could be created with this data.
+This project will also attempt to use these new features and see how they fare as predictors of target variables such as genre and year.

 ## Project Organization